-This module teaches students how to assess arguments using the formal methods of modern symbolic logic.
+This module teaches students how to assess arguments using formal methods.
 Taking this module will enhance your ability to work with abstract material and your problem solving skills.
 It will help you understand logical notation where you encounter it in your reading, and prepare you, where appropriate, for more advanced logical study.
-The module is taught by lecture (1hr/week) and workshop (2hrs/week from week 2 onwards).
+The module is taught by lecture (1 hour per week) and workshop (2 hours per Week from week 2 onwards).
 It also uses extensive online support materials.
 These include videos containing worked examples and a proof editor/checker.
 It is assessed via coursework (60%) and an examination (40%).
 The support materials for each week come with a short online formative quiz.

 This module introduces students to modern metaphysics, with an emphasis on a coherent historical narrative that explains the role that early modern philosophers, especially Rene Descartes and John Locke, have played in the development of our contemporary intellectual culture.
 The module covers Descartes’ and Locke’s philosophical systems in the early modern period, then goes on to outline the ‘scientific turn’ in philosophy in the late 19th and early 20th century.
 Taking this module will give students a grasp of why philosophers ask big questions about the nature of reality, and how those questions bear on their everyday lives and political experiences.
 The module is taught by lecture (2 x 1 hour per week) and seminar (1 hour per week).
 Assessment has two components, a set of 5 short pieces of writing (5 x 150 words) worth 25% of the module mark and spread through the teaching term, and a final essay worth the remaining 75%.